-On September 10, Pelangio reported that it had entered into an option agreement to acquire a 100% interest in the Dalton Property located in Timmins, Ontario from the Kean Group and 2522962 Ontario Inc. ("5SD Capital").
+On September 10, 2018, Pelangio reported that it had entered into an option agreement to acquire 100% interest in the Dalton Property located in Timmins, Ontario from the Kean Group and 5SD Capital.
+Subsequently, through the acquisition of 5SD Capital, Pelangio currently owns 10% interest in the Dalton property with an option to acquire the remaining 90%.